Storm inundates Southeast, including foot of rain in western N.C.

 While flooding will not unfold in every community due to how the downpours will be strewed about the region, issues will occur where heavy rain is slow-moving and soaks areas where the ground is already saturated.

-By the end of Monday, there can be 15 inches of rain along the eastern slopes of the southern Appalachians and the Piedmont of the Carolinas.
+By the end of Monday, there can be 15 inches along the eastern slopes of the southern Appalachians and the Piedmont of the Carolinas.

-Drier air will finally sweep across the southern Appalachians and into Raleigh and Charlotte, N.C., on Tuesday, but that will not mark an end to the downpours in the Southeast.
+Drier air will finally sweep across the southern Appalachians and into Raleigh and Charlotte, North Carolina, on Tuesday, but that will not mark an end to the downpours in the Southeast.

 A piece of the storm affecting the region into Monday will linger into Tuesday and trigger more drenching showers and thunderstorms from Florida to southern Georgia and the coastal Carolinas.